-Today, I’m cooking a creamy (but dairy-free) broccoli and asparagus salad which can be eaten cold in the office, stays good in the fridge for up to 5 days and can be frozen if you make extras.
-Today, I played around with tahini, a staple food in the Arabic cuisine which is a sesame paste and miso, which is the Japanese staple of fermented soybeans.
+Today, I’m cooking a creamy (but dairy-free) broccoli and asparagus salad which can be eaten cold in the office, stays good in the fridge for up to 5 days, and can be frozen if you make extras.
+Today, I played around with tahini, a staple food in Arabic cuisine which is a sesame paste, and miso, which is the Japanese staple of fermented soybeans.
 Both can be easily purchased in any health store.

 You can eat this salad just like this or add some grains like quinoa if you are feeling a little grainy 😉

 Watch the video for time-saving tips and tricks.

 - 1 bunch of organic broccoli

 - 1 bunch of asparagus (it’s OK if it’s not organic)

 - 1 box (or handful) of sprouted beans

 - 1 tablespoon miso paste (preferably white miso)